Woman walking along a rocky coastal path, featured on apraxia-informed OT services homepage

 Meet Erin Clarelli, Founder of Sunrise.

-Meet Erin Clarelli, founder of Sunrise—an educator, coach, and longtime advocate for autistic individuals, apraxic communicators, and the families who know there has to be a better way.
+Meet Erin Clarelli, founder of Sunrise—an occupational therapist, educator, coach, and longtime ally for autistic individuals, apraxic communicators, and the families who know there has to be a better way.

 Erin has built her work around paying close attention to the people she supports and learning to recognize communication in all its forms.
 What is the body trying to communicate?
 What happens when we stop treating behavior as the whole story?
 What becomes possible when we slow down, presume competence, and truly pay attention to the person we’re supporting?
 Those questions shape the way Erin teaches and coaches, helping families and support teams recognize the motor challenges that are so often missed.

-Press play to hear Erin share the core values that shape everything we do at SUNRISE Therapies.
+Press play to hear Erin share the core values that shape everything we do at Sunrise.

 Our San Diego & Long Beach Support Team